-The definitive publication on Cuban-born artist Carmen Herrera’s (born 1915) Estructura works, this volume contains new works as well as sketches, plans, installation photographs from the exhibition and an essay by the curator of her recent traveling retrospective, Dana Miller.
+The definitive publication on Cuban-born artist Carmen Herrera’s (b.
+1915) Estructura works, this volume contains new works as well as sketches, plans, installation photographs from the exhibition and an essay by the curator of her recent travelling retrospective, Dana Miller.

 Herrera began executing the works in 1969 but abandoned them two years later after the death of her carpenter.
 These works marked an important moment in Herrera’s career, wherein the forms move from drawing to painting and sculpture, and her meticulous sharp edges are physically manifested.

 Published after the exhibition, Carmen Herrera: Estructuras at Lisson Gallery, New York (14 September – 27 October 2018).